ansible-collections/overview/README.rst

 * Your own dedicated Issue and PR backlog
 * Ability to use more GitHub functionality, such as direct assignments, reviews, milestones and Project Boards

-Q: What will versioning and deprecation look like for Collections
+Q: What will versioning and deprecation look like for Collections?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * In ansible/ansible: